Ethnic groups in Europe: Religion

 Since the High Middle Ages, most of Europe has been dominated by Christianity.
-There are three major denominations: Roman Catholic, Protestant and Eastern Orthodox, with Protestantism restricted mostly to Northern Europe, and Orthodoxy to East and South Slavic regions, Romania, Moldova, Greece, and Georgia.
+There are three major denominations: Roman Catholic, Protestant and Eastern Orthodox, with Protestantism restricted mostly to Northern Europe, and Orthodoxy to East and South Slavic regions, Romania, Moldova, Greece, Cyprus, and Georgia.
 The Armenian Apostolic Church, part of the Oriental Church, is also in Europe – another branch of Christianity (world's oldest National Church).
-Catholicism, while typically centered in Western Europe, also has a very significant following in Central Europe (especially among the Germanic, Western Slavic and Hungarian peoples/regions) as well as in Ireland (with some in Great Britain).
+Catholicism, while typically centered in Western Europe, also has a very significant following in Central Europe (especially among the Germanic, Western Slavic, Slovenian and Hungarian peoples/regions) as well as in Ireland (with some in Great Britain).

+Christianity

 Christianity has been the dominant religion shaping European culture for at least the last 1700 years.
 Modern philosophical thought has very much been influenced by Christian philosophers such as St Thomas Aquinas and Erasmus, and throughout most of its history, Europe has been nearly equivalent to Christian culture.
 The Christian culture was the predominant force in western civilization, guiding the course of philosophy, art, and science.
 The notion of "Europe" and the "Western World" has been intimately connected with the concept of "Christianity and Christendom" many even attribute Christianity for being the link that created a unified European identity.

 Christianity is still the largest religion in Europe; according to a 2011 survey, 76.2% of Europeans considered themselves Christians.
 Also according to a study on Religiosity in the European Union in 2012, by Eurobarometer, Christianity is the largest religion in the European Union, accounting for 72% of the EU's population.
 As of 2010 Catholics were the largest Christian group in Europe, accounting for more than 48% of European Christians.
 The second-largest Christian group in Europe were the Orthodox, who made up 32% of European Christians.
 About 19% of European Christians were part of the Protestant tradition.
 Russia is the largest Christian country in Europe by population, followed by Germany and Italy.
+According to Scholars, in 2017, Europe's population was 77.8% Christian (up from 74.9% 1970), these changes were largely result of the collapse of Communism and switching to Christianity in the former Soviet Union and Eastern Bloc countries.